Ericsson/CodecheckerVSCodePlugin/README.md

 * Output folder: The output folder where the CodeChecker analysis files are stored.
   * `codechecker.backend.outputFolder`, default value: `${workspaceFolder}/.codechecker`
-* Executable path: Path to the CodeChecker executable.
-(Can be an executable in the PATH.)
+* Executable path: Path to the CodeChecker executable (can be an executable in the `PATH` environment variable).
-  * `codechecker.executor.executablePath`, default value: `codechecker`
+  * `codechecker.executor.executablePath`, default value: `CodeChecker`
 * Arguments: Additional arguments to CodeChecker.
-  The command `CodeChecker: Show full command line` shows the resulting command line.
+  * The command `CodeChecker: Show full command line` shows the resulting command line.
+  * For supported arguments, run `CodeChecker analyze --help`.
   * `codechecker.executor.arguments`, default value: *(empty)*
 * Thread count: CodeChecker's thread count - leave empty to use all threads.
   * `codechecker.executor.threadCount`, default value: *(empty)*